BashWorld/mpu/README.md

 (future update will add a flag to make sure that only a single call is executed, if called from all the workers
 )
+//what if worker dies and we send message